daniel-stafford/APML/README.md

 * Sunday, 4th May: Upload course material of first week and assignments.
 * Monday, 5th May: Upload adjusted course material and solutions of first day.
 * Tuesday, 6th May: Upload adjusted course material and solutions of second day.
-* *Friday, 9th May: Upload course material of second week.*
+* Friday, 9th May: Upload course material of second week.
+* *Monday, 12th May: Upload adjusted course material and solutions of third day.*

 ## Set up Python